Role of the CCO

-CCO role is ever changing and differs significantly.
-At the minimum CCO role is responsible for Customer Support, Customer Success and Customer Data teams.
+The Chief Customer Officer role is ever-changing and differs significantly.
+At the minimum, the CCO role is responsible for Customer Support, Customer Service, Customer Success, and Customer Data teams.
 They are responsible for Customer Experience metrics.
 In some companies, they extend to include Customer journey definition and mapping.
-This makes a CCO role to be truly cross functional across (marketing, sales, operations, product).
-When it extends to include employee experience as it maps to customer experience, this role overlaps with people division.
+This makes a CCO role to be truly cross-functional across (marketing, sales, operations, and product).
+When it extends to include employee experience as it maps to customer experience, this role overlaps with the people division.

 We also see that the role names are different based on the industry it represents.